 We will also be reflecting upon our goals and aspirations for the future, including finding out more about possible careers, secondary school and university, as well as developing our understanding of the importance of internet safety and how to keep safe online.

-Weekly spellings are tested and set on Fridays, with new spellings thus stuck in reading records ready for the weekend.
+Weekly spellings are tested and set on Thursdays, with new spellings thus stuck in reading records ready for the weekend.
 Children have 20 spellings a week in the Y6 format, giving them opportunities to explore Y5/6 National Curriculum spelling patterns and word lists, as well as recapping those from Y3/4.